bridgetownrb/bridgetown/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Want us to add any features to Jekyll?
+about: Want us to add any features to Bridgetown?
 title: 'feat: '
 labels: feature
 assignees: ''